 Mukau – African mahogany

-Primarily we plant a tree that is called Mukau in Swahili.
+BGF’s main species in Kenya is a tree called Mukau in Swahili.
 The Latin name is Melia volkensii.
-Originally, it grew wild in Kenya and some of the neighboring countries.
-Mukau is unique because it thrives in dry semi-desert areas while providing a very high quality wood.
-It is in many ways similar to the well-known Mahogany tree.
+Initially, it grew wild in Kenya and some of the neighboring countries.
+Mukau is unique because it thrives in dry semi-desert areas while providing a high-quality wood, in many ways similar to the well-known Mahogany tree.
 A laboratory test has shown Mukau wood to possess qualities close to that of both mahogany and teak.

-Producing cultivable Mukau-plants has previously been very costly.
-It has therefore been difficult to gain profitability in a commercial forestry operation with these trees.
-We have developed an effective method.
-Both time and financial expenditures have significantly decreased .
-Therefore we are now able to produce cultivable Mukau-plants in a fast and cost-effective manner.
+Producing quality Mukau tree seedlings has previously been very costly.
+As a consequence, gaining profitability in a commercial forestry operation with these trees has been demanding.
+BGF, however, has developed an effective method for seedling production.
+Both time and financial expenditures have significantly decreased.
+BGF can now produce healthy Mukau tree seedlings in a fast and cost-effective manner.

 Acacia Senegal – a rubber tree

-Acacia Senegal is a tree variety we plant with the aim of generating annual revenue.
-Already after four years, the tree’s hardened sap, Gum Arabic, can be harvested.
-By refining the sap and then selling it, these trees yield income for many years.
+Acacia Senegal was a tree variety planted by BGF to generate annual revenue.
+After only four years, the tree’s hardened sap, gum arabic, could be harvested.
+By refining the sap and then selling it, these trees could yield income for many years.